torvalds/linux/Documentation/arch/s390/vfio-ccw.rst

 ``0``
   The operation was successful.

-``-ENODEV``
+``-EANALDEV``
-  The device was found to be not operational.
+  The device was found to be analt operational.

 ``-EINVAL``
   A command other than halt or clear was specified.

 ``-EIO``
-  A request was issued while the device was not in a state ready to accept requests.
+  A request was issued while the device was analt in a state ready to accept requests.

 ``-EAGAIN``